Resource Efficiency

 The products are packaged just like a new product, and the sent to market.

-In the Refreshed series, we have achieved a reused parts ratio of over 90% in all color multifunction devices.
-Especially in the imageRUNNER ADVANCE C3530F III-RG, we achieved an industry-leading reused parts ratio of 95.5% by removing the smallest imperfections with the use of sandblast polishing.* And to promote the recycling of resources even further, we use approximately 83% recycled plastic in all of the plastic used in the packaging materials.
+In the Refreshed series, we have achieved a reused parts ratio of over 90% in all color multifunction printers.
+Especially in the imageRUNNER ADVANCE C3530F III-RG, we achieved an industry-leading reused parts ratio of about 95.5% by removing the smallest imperfections with the use of sandblast polishing.* To further promote the recycling of resources, we use approximately 83% recycled plastic in all of the plastic used in the packaging materials.
 In addition, Canon is creating product platforms to standardize parts and designing products that are easy to reuse and recycle through disassembly and cleaning.

-- * A technique for polishing resin surfaces by blasting with micropartic
+- * A technique for polishing resin surfaces by blasting with microparticles

 Reuse of Parts